QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 > ⚠️ JanusGraph Doc is so horribly written!
 And their Docker image sucks!!!
 This post gives you much better materials
 > that help you jump up with JanusGraph with good experiences, because it
 >
-> * Combines useful informations from various sources and filter out stupid time-wasting texts
+> * Combines useful information from various sources and filter out stupid time-wasting texts
 > * Provides copy-and-paste instructions on spinning up a perfect JanusGraph server instance
 > * It covers basics as well as advance topics, such as performance issues